pyOpenSci/pyopensci.github.io/_posts/2024-06-20-pyconus-pyopensci-sprints.md

 an issue is critical.
 Be sure to include the specific details of the issue to be addressed with the lens of someone who is new to your project.
-Give potential contributors everything they need to start working, reducing questions during the sprint.
+Give potential contributors everything they need to start working, which helps reduce adminstrative questions during the sprint.
 For a table of 10-20 people sprinting for pyOpenSci, this means the sprint leader will have less questions to answer during the sprint event.